Muhammad-Qasim-Raza/Muhammad-Qasim-Raza/README.md

 ## Hi there I'm <a href="https://www.linkedin.com/in/muhammad-qasim-raza-460a6b227/" target="_blank"> Muhammad Qasim Raza </a>

 I'm Muhammad Qasim Raza.
 I'm doing Bs Software Engineering from Sindh Madrasa-tul-Islam University, City Campus, Karachi.
-It's my third year at University (5th Semester).<br><br>
+It's my third year at University (5th Semester).<br>

 My academic background in software engineering has provided me with a strong foundation in relevant skills and knowledge, even if I haven't had the opportunity to apply them in a professional setting. <br>